rks101/isdp/README.md

 # isdp
-This is a compilation of Information Security and Data Privacy (ISDP) topics and concerns with some examples - everything accessible in the public domain.
-The content below can be structured in a better way, and I am looking for assistance on this, for now, compiling self-notes.
+This repository is a compilation of Information Security and Data Privacy (ISDP) topics and concerns with some examples - everything accessible in the public domain.
+The content below can be structured better, and I am looking for assistance on this, for now, compiling self-notes.

   * [ISDP](#isdp)